 Both of my parents immigrated to the U.S. from the former Yugoslavia and I grew up with Serbian food traditions.
 One of my favorites was palachinke, a Serbian crepe.
-My mom made it with just flour, eggs and milk and we usually filled it with jam or cinnamon sugar.
+My mom made it with just flour, eggs and milk and we usually fill it with jam or cinnamon sugar.

 Other recipes call for adding butter, sugar or salt but it’s really not needed.
 Simple is best.
 You can opt for sweet fillings as mentioned above or savory like eggs/ham/bacon with cheese, or cottage cheese with chopped fruit like strawberries.